 What is it?

-Project Democracy 20/20 is a yearlong Greensboro History Museum initiative that will explore American democracy through exhibitions, public programs and innovative community connections.
-The centerpiece of this project is the Smithsonian Institution’s traveling exhibition, American Democracy: A Great Leap of Faith (December 7, 2019–March 27, 2020).
+Project Democracy 20/20 is a yearlong Greensboro History Museum initiative exploring American democracy through exhibitions, public programs and innovative community connections.
+The centerpiece of this project is the Smithsonian traveling exhibition, American Democracy: A Great Leap of Faith (on view at the museum December 7, 2019–March 27, 2020).

-This project will spark discussions relevant to the presidential election year, the 100th anniversary of the woman’s right to vote and the 60th anniversary of the Greensboro Sit-Ins.
+This project will spark discussions relevant to the presidential election year, the 100th anniversary of women’s right to vote and the 60th anniversary of the Greensboro Sit-Ins.
 We will explore the questions:

 - What is democracy?